Refer to the guide Setting up and getting started.

 Here is an example usage of the import feature:

-command.The following activity diagram shows the steps involved in the Import command:
+import command.The following activity diagram shows the steps involved in the Import command:

 The CSV file is read into a CsvFile object, which is then converted into a CsvSerializableAddressBook object by reading each row and the corresponding values for each column.
 The CsvSerializableAddressBook is then converted into an AddressBook instance, which replaces the current AddressBook instance in the app.